Technology and products

-Inositec is building a pipeline of novel drugs based on inositol phosphate (IP6), with lead programs targeting vascular and renal calcification disorders, several of which have orphan approval pathways, as well as Clostridium difficile infection (CDI).
+Inositec is building a pipeline of first-in-class drugs based on inositol phosphate (IP6), with lead programs targeting vascular and renal calcification disorders, several of which have orphan approval pathways, as well as Clostridium difficile infection (CDI).
 These Inositune™ molecules have been fine-tuned to address specific therapeutic indications.

 Inositec is developing drug candidates based on IP6 that have been designed specifically to possess superior potency and pharmacokinetics that will provide significant patient benefit.

 The build-up of calcium and/or phosphate in the blood can lead to mineral deposits, particularly in the vascular system.
 This is due to a loss in control of factors in the blood that regulate mineral balance in the body.

 These deposits lead to a stiffening and/or occlusion of arterial walls, ultimately leading to: